Gbminigun22/Portfolio/content/internwork/fulfil/index.md

 ## Fulfil Solutions

-Inspired by the wave of online grocery commerce during COVID, Fulfil's motive is to solve problems in he world's food supply chain through a custom warehouse automation robotic system.
+Inspired by the wave of online grocery commerce during COVID, Fulfil's motive is to solve problems in the world's food supply chain through a custom warehouse automation robotic system.
 I worked as a systems engineer in charge of integrating various technical aspects of the product and meeting deadlines for product demonstrations for investors.
 Due to the fast-paced work environment of the startup, I managed multiple projects and deadlines at once under supervision and guidance of my mentor Ty Ingram MIT '18.

 <img class="thumbnailshadow" src="images/diagram.png"/>